Lossless AI conversion

 AI transcribes notes

-The model analyzes onsets, pitches, and velocities, including polyphonic material.
+The model analyzes onsets, pitches, and velocities, then writes editable MIDI notes.

 3. 03